Kingxukai/linux/Documentation/userspace-api/landlock.rst

                                  LANDLOCK_SCOPE_SIGNAL);
     }

-This enables the creation of an inclusive ruleset that will contain our rules.
+This enables the woke creation of an inclusive ruleset that will contain our rules.

 .. code-block:: c